silvio3105/Rules3105/README.md

 # CODE STANDARD

+### Indents

+I prefer to use tabs for indents, size 4.

 ### C++ over C!

 I prefer to use C++ over C, but only parts of C++ that do not induce overhead(except templates).